** CALL FOR PAPERS **

 Paper submission and selection procedure

-• Abstracts should contain title, author’s name and affiliation.
+• Abstracts present a theoretical outlook (and if applicable: a case study) and should contain title, author’s name and affiliation.

 • Pre-organized panels for consideration should additionally contain